Sarvar-K/django-translations-xlsx-converter/README.md

 Setup
 --------------
-Add 'services_communication' to your INSTALLED_APPS in settings.py.
+Add 'translations_xlsx_converter' to your INSTALLED_APPS in settings.py.
 ```python
 INSTALLED_APPS = [
     ...